mietek/halcyon-website/pages/index.md

 - Halcyon can install applications directly from _git_ repositories.
 [More…](/guide/#basic-usage)

+#### Fast

-- **Fast.**  Halcyon automatically archives, caches, and restores all build products, using both local and remote storage.
+- Halcyon automatically archives, caches, and restores all build products, using both local and remote storage.
 [More…](/guide/#storage-and-caching)

 - Halcyon can reuse previously built Cabal sandboxes as a base for building new sandboxes.
 [More…](/shootout/#shootout-results)